 What we do

-We maintain registers of drivers and vehicles in Great Britain.
 This information helps us improve road safety, reduce vehicle related crime, support environmental initiatives and limit vehicle tax evasion.

 Who we are

 We’re an executive agency of the Department for Transport (DfT).
 We were originally called the Driver and Vehicle Licensing Centre (DVLC).
 Located in Swansea, we opened for business over 40 years ago, after taking over responsibility from the local authorities, and are one of the largest employers in South Wales with over 5,000 staff.